DataDog/integrations-extras/filebeat/README.md

    ```
 3. Configure your integration like [any other packaged integration][6].

+See the [Changelog](https://github.com/DataDog/integrations-extras/blob/master/filebeat/CHANGELOG.md) for the available integration versions.

 ### Configuration

 1. Edit the `filebeat.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][7] to start collecting your Filebeat [metrics](#metric-collection).
 See the [sample filebeat.d/conf.yaml][8] for all available configuration options.